Do You Know Your Birth Professionals?

-Do you know your pregnancy professional ABCs?
-You’ve got your IBCLC, OBGYN, doula, and much more.
 Who are all of these people and what do the letters mean?
 Do you need them to assist with giving birth or postpartum care?
-Each professional can vary in their expertise and approach, so it’s important to know what sets them apart.

 Knowing Your Birth Professionals